Extension groups between atoms and objects in locally noetherian Grothendieck category: Introduction

 where $\mu_{i}(\alpha,M)$ is the $i$-th Bass number of $M$ with respect to $\alpha$, and $k(\alpha)$ is the residue (skew) field of $\alpha$. \end{MThm}

-This theorem has some applications to $E$-stable subcategories.
-A full subcategory $\mcX$ of $\mcA$ is called $E${\em -stable} if for any object $M$ in $\mcA$, $M$ belongs to $\mcX$ if and only if $E^{i}(M)$ belongs to $\mcA$ for each nonnegative integer $i$.
+This theorem has some applications to E-stable subcategories.
+A full subcategory $\mcX$ of $\mcA$ is called $E$\emph{-stable} if for any object $M$ in $\mcA$, $M$ belongs to $\mcX$ if and only if $E^{i}(M)$ belongs to $\mcX$ for each nonnegative integer $i$.
 As a generalization of a result by Takahashi \cite[Theorem 2.18]{Takahashi}, we show the following classification.

 \begin{Thm}[Theorem \ref{Thm:subcatatom}] Let $\mcA$ be a locally noetherian Grothendieck category.
-Then there exists a bijection between $E$-stable subcategories of $\mcA$ closed under arbitrary direct sums and direct summands, and subsets of the set of all the atoms in $\mcA$. \end{Thm}
+Then there exists a bijection between the E-stable subcategories of $\mcA$ closed under arbitrary direct sums and direct summands, and the subsets of the set of all the atoms in $\mcA$. \end{Thm}

 As an application of Main Theorem \ref{MThm:main}, we show the following result.
 In the case of commutative noetherian rings, it is stated by Takahashi \cite[Corollary 2.19]{Takahashi}.